 Definition 9.3 (Variable Assignment).
-A variable assignment s for a structure $\mathfrak M$ is a function which maps each function symbol, and a second-order variable assignment assigns objects and functions to each object and function variable.
+A variable assignment s for a structure $\mathfrak{M}$ is a function which maps each

+A structure assigns a value to each constant symbol and function symbol, and a second-order variable assignment assigns objects and functions to each object and function variable.
 Together, they let us assign a value to every term.